What are the Six Types of Conflict in Literature? (with Examples)

 In this post, we'll study the different types of external conflict and internal conflict — and figure out what they're going to mean for your own story.

-What is conflict in fiction?
+What is conflict in literature?

 Simply put, the conflict of a book is a struggle between two opposing forces.
 It starts when something stands in the way of a character and their goals.
 In other words: